trgr/node-gnublin/README.md

 node-gnublin
 ============

-Node bindings for the gnublin API
+Bindings for the gnublin api http://en.gnublin.org/index.php/API

+Supporting so far only gpio on raspberry-pi